To Rowhedge by ferry across the River Colne

 Fingringhoe Mill closed in the early 1990s.
 It was a tidal mill in the sixteenth century, with a wheel underneath, but was converted to steam in the 1800s.

-Catch the latest train from Liverpool Street Station to Wivenhoe that will arrive at least two hours before the official printed timetable start of the ferry operating period (in the example above, by 12.15pm).
+Catch the latest train from Liverpool Street Station to Wivenhoe that will arrive at least two hours before the official timetable start of the ferry operating period.
 This will allow you to do the Wivenhoe leg of the walk first before catching the ferry.
 However, if this would mean catching a train that leaves Liverpool Street before 8.45am, then catch the latest train that will get to Wivenhoe at least 5 minutes before the start of the ferry operating period and catch the ferry straightaway on arrival: do the Rowhedge leg first, on the far side of the river, and the Wivenhoe leg later.

 Allow at least two hours for the Rowhedge leg and leave plenty of time to get back to the ferry before the last crossing back to Wivenhoe.
 If you miss the ferry back, you could catch a bus or a taxi into Colchester.

 Note that on some weekends there is no ferry service due to tide times so it will not be possible to do the full walk..

 The train journey takes about 1 hour 9 minutes.

 The suggested lunch place is the Rose & Crown pub (tel.
 01206-826371) on The Quay, serving food midday to 2 pm daily, and from midday to 7 pm at weekends.